-An English-speaking person learning Dutch learns that a high degree of competence is required for usability.
-You can't use the language unless you speak it relatively well.
+An English-speaking person learning Dutch finds that a high degree of competence is required for usability.
+The Dutch speak English, so you can't use het Nederlands unless you speak it relatively well.
+(Unless you're not anglophone or can pretend that you don't speak English.)

 "English is so easy," he said, "because it's basically simplified French...."

-Spanish is easier to learn than Dutch, because the Dutch speak English.
-One must first work to merely conduct simple transactions.
+One must first work to merely conduct simple transactions without prompting a switch, and it's a delicate moment, always, at first.
 For more complex interactions and relationships, English will be the common language until you're proficient.

 This makes learning Dutch in the natural fashion a slow process.